 Domestic violence charges are taken very seriously by law enforcement professionals and go beyond a simple infraction in terms of severity.
 It is important to note that domestic violence is treated differently than every other form of assault against an individual.
 Consequently, bail amounts and availability will differ from case to case.
-If you or a loved one has been arrested and need domestic violence bail in Covington, contact Advanced Bail Bonding at 901-476-1125 today.
+If you or a loved one has been arrested and need domestic violence bail in [nw_data field=seo_city], contact [nw_data field=company] at 901-476-1125 today.

 What Is Domestic Violence?